SARL-PLUS/RL_bootcamp_tutorial/README.md

 Welcome to the **RL Bootcamp Tutorial**!
 This tutorial guides you through implementing reinforcement learning (RL) techniques for beam steering in a control-theoretical framework.
 We'll explore various approaches, compare their effectiveness, and conduct a comprehensive noise study to evaluate performance under different conditions.

+Before we start, these are the **learning goals**:
+## Learning goals:
+- Learn the basics of episodic control problems in a didactic and visual way
+- Learn basics to find a good policy in a linear continuous MDP
+- Learn the complexity in applying different approaches and gradually increase the complexity of a problem
+- Get an idea where to start when having an individual problem
+- Learn how to implement different approaches
+- Learn how to get reproducible results when running these kind of optimisation
+- Learn how to control an accelerator at CERN
+- Learn how to train an RL agent out of the box - if you are advanced be creative!

+## Specific situations - todos:
+- Rewards shaping by modifiyng the penalty
+- Increasing the complexity of the problem
+- Incorporate hyperparameters of RL Agents
+- Help and contribute section
+- TOC has to be correct
+- credits for GP-MPC and reference
+- credits AWAKE
+- credits on papers
+## How we do the tutorial
+- We will make subgroups with at least one expert in each group
+- **Group discussions:**
+   - Please discuss questions.
+   - Facilitate sessions where learners and experts debate and reach consensus on RL concepts and implementation strategies.

+## Open questions for the programmes - these are the notes I took during our discussions:

+Ensure that the `train_agent.py` script is designed to parse and apply the settings from `config.yaml`.
+Adjust the command as necessary based on the repository's structure and available scripts.

+---

+By meticulously configuring these parameters, you can tailor the RL environment to match your experimental requirements, facilitating effective learning and benchmarking of reinforcement learning agents in beam steering tasks.

+We will provide a mathematical definition of our environment, it's properties (in a control theoretical sense) and why I have chosen it (there are two ingredients, making the control problem interesting).
+There are several possibilities to attack the problem, and we can highlight some of the drawbacks and advantages of RL Now I implement a noise study.

+environment and the wrapper to reduce the Degrees of Freedom (DoF) from one to the maximum of ten, as the original environment.
+   2. The script [Train_policy_gradients_off_the_shelf.py](RL_approach.py) contains the training procedures of two main stream algorithms: PPO and TRPO.
+The training is done with ten fixed validation episodes done at a defined numer of training steps.
+The plot shows the statistics of the validations during the training.
+   3. To visualize the progress helper functions are defined in [Visualize_policy_validation.py](helper_scripts/Visualize_policy_validation.py).
+   4. To get the near optimal solution we use a control based approach, namely model predictive control (MPC).
+For this we need a model of the dynamics and the reward and use a sequential least squares quadratic programming (SLSQP), which is a constrained optimization.
+In order to get robust against errors we only use the first action from the planned action sequence.
+The optimization is in [MPC.py](helper_scripts/MPC.py) and the validation on the validation episodes is in [MPC_approach.py](MPC_approach.py)
+   5. Finally, we can compare our training results with MPC and teh response matrix approach: [Compare_different_approaches.py](Compare_different_approaches.py).

+6. reward to penalty for specific boundary conditions Part II:
+   1. Elements of model-based RL
+   2. Elements of data-driven MPC design and optimization
+   3. Gaussian processes in a nut-shell
+   4. Running GP-MPC on the AWAKE environment
+   5. Alternative advanced ideas - non-stationary (shifts), masking, domain randomization, domain generalisation.

+1. MDP shaping as a part of the tutorial also as a contest?

+2. One of the main goals is to understand every aspect of the (an) MDP:
+   * We discuss the dynamics of the system, actions and states
+   * We discuss the initial distribution of the states and it's role
+   * We discuss the reward function and its equivalence classes
+   * The episodic formulation within the MDP world - modification of termination/truncation criteria
+   * Beyond MDP - POMDPs  by modifying the dynamics (non-stationary)
+3. Difference between noise and partially observability - where to draw the line?

+## Achievements:
+### What should people learn?
+- Understanding the basics of Reinforcement Learning (RL).
+- Key components: agents, environments, states, actions, rewards, and policies.
+- Differences between RL and other machine learning paradigms and classical optimization.
+- Hands-on experience with simple RL algorithms like PPO/TRPO and tuning of such algorithms.
+- Practical applications and limitations of RL.
+- Working with gymnasium and wrappers

+### What are common pitfalls in the beginning?
+- Underestimating the complexity of tuning hyperparameters.
+- Overfitting to a specific environment or task.
+- Misinterpreting results due to stochastic nature of RL.
+- Neglecting the importance of exploration vs. exploitation trade-off.
+- Insufficient computational resources for training complex models.

+### What are the most important concepts?
+- **Agent:** The learner or decision maker.
+- **Environment and MDPs:** The external system with which the agent interacts.
+- **State:** A representation of the current situation of the agent.
+- **Action:** A set of all possible moves the agent can make.
+- **Reward:** Feedback from the environment to evaluate actions.
+- **Policy:** The strategy that the agent employs to determine the next action based on the current state.
+- **Value Function:** A prediction of future rewards.
+- **Exploration vs. Exploitation:** Balancing the act of trying new actions vs. sticking to known rewarding actions.

+### What can RL do for you?
+- Solve complex decision-making problems.
+- Optimize strategies in various fields like finance, robotics, gaming, and healthcare.
+- Improve efficiency in dynamic systems by learning optimal policies.

+### Why use RL?
+Is it the last hope?
+- RL is used when there is a clear objective but the path to achieve it is not predefined.
+- It's powerful for problems where the environment is dynamic and the agent needs to adapt and learn from interactions.
+- While not the "last hope," RL provides a robust approach to problems where traditional methods fall short.
+-
 ## Table of Contents

 - [Introduction](#introduction)